RichBurman/Project_2_Football_Quiz/README.md

 ![Lighthouse score](assets/images/README/Lighthouse_Project2.jpg)

 ### Unfixed Bugs

-- Images that are used on the site are rather large in size and they could be adjusted to allow for faster loading times on those with a slower internet connection

-- Disabling the answer buttons after an answer has been selected.
-The user can select another answer after selecting their first answer this adds to the correct or incorrect scores, which would result in incorrect scoring for the quiz.

 - The correct answer isn't displaying green, to show the user the correct answer after they have selected an incorrect answer.